Impartial Games: A Challenge for Reinforcement Learning: Acknowledgements

-This work was funded by the Chinese Scholarship Council (CSC).
-We appreciate the assistance of ITs Research team at the University of Queen Mary for supporting us in using the Apocrita HPC facility.
-Finally, we would like to thank the Leela Chess Zero development team for providing detailed instructions for the use and workings of LC0.
+We appreciate the assistance of the IT Research team at Queen Mary University of London for supporting us in using the Apocrita HPC facility.
+We would also like to thank the LCZero development team for providing detailed instructions for the use and explaining the inner workings of LCZero.